JakobJingleheimer/nodejs-loaders/packages/yaml/README.md

 **Environment**: test, development

-This loader allow you to import [YAML](https://yaml.org) files as plain objects.
-It uses the `js-yaml` package to parse the YAML files.
-This is useful for configuration files, or any other data that is more easily represented in YAML than JSON.
+This loader enables importing [YAML](https://yaml.org) files, converting them to a plain javascript object.
+YAML id commonly used for configuration files, which are often more easily represented in YAML than JSON.

 ```yaml
 # config.yaml